vCabbage/todd/docs/resources.rst

-Additional Resources for ToDD
+Additional Resources
 ================================

 Collaboration
 ----------
+The most active platform at the moment is the #todd channel in the "Network to Code" slack team.
+This team is free and open to join - just head over to `networktocode.slack.com <https://networktocode.slack.com/>`_ to sign up, and look for the #todd channel once in.

-ToDD has a `mailing list <https://groups.google.com/forum/#!forum/todd-dev/>`_, for all matters related to development, or questions about getting ToDD running on your own systems.
+ToDD also has a `mailing list <https://groups.google.com/forum/#!forum/todd-dev/>`_, for all matters related to development, or questions about getting ToDD running on your own systems.
 Please feel free to join and send a message if you have any questions!
 We will be as helpful as possible.

 Blogs
 ----------